theisen1337/DataValidation-Challenge-/README.md

 * Timestamp string is in format “YYYY:MM:DD:HH:MM” to check time HH:MM must be converted to military time, unfortunately DataValidator cannot accept “24hour” clock format.
 A converter is done inside of the function.
 This converter should either live in DataValidator, Utility, or Business Logic.
 But it will require more consideration.
 * Depending on outcome on the note above, to_military_time should either be a public method, or moved to a TimeCoverter class or Utility.

+### Notes for Flask Implementation.
+Do not expose flask web-server to the internet to test with postman, this lead to someone sending my Flask service with random strings and Hex codes.
+Using request library lead to much better results.
+Request does not send as json, so some care needs to be taken to the back-end to handle none json calls to the API.
+Test Fail when the server is not running, this might actual be a positive since the server not running is a problem.

+### Installation
+install pytest
+install flask
+install requests

+### Future Ideas and implementation
+Setup a dockerfile to be run the api service.
+Vue.js front-end delivered by flask.py to interact with back-end api.
+Add an API to get closing soon restaurants, takes n future time from m time and returns a list of restaurants that will be closed at that n time.